Solving eigenvalue PDEs of metastable diffusion processes using artificial neural networks: Numerical examples

 We start by computing the first eigenpair $(\lambda_1, \varphi_1)$ of $-\mathcal{L}$ given in \eqref{generator-l-ad}.
 We apply Algorithm~\ref{algo-1} with $K=1$, where we train the neural network using the Adam optimization method for $J=20000$ training steps.
 In all these $20000$ steps, we use the batch-size $B=10000$, the learning rate $r=0.001$, and the penalty constant $\alpha=20$.
 The mean of the first eigenvalue estimated in the last $4000$ training steps is

 with the sample standard deviation $\SI{0.005}{\nano\s^{-1}}$.
 The eigenfunction $\varphi_1$ approximated by the trained neural network at the end of the training procedure is shown in Figure~\ref{fig-ad-eigenfunction-1st}.
 Specifically, in the left (right) plot in Figure~\ref{fig-ad-eigenfunction-1st}, representative states in the training (test) data are placed in the angle space according to their dihedral angles $\phi_1, \phi_2$ and are colored according to the values of the first eigenfunction $\varphi_1$.
 One clearly observes that the first eigenfunction $\varphi_1$ given by Algorithm~\ref{algo-1} is close to a constant within each of the metastable regions (see Figure~\ref{fig-ad-free-energy}).
 The profile of $\varphi_1$ separates the conformation C7ax from the other two conformations C5 and C7eq.
 Moreover, comparing the two plots in Figure~\ref{fig-ad-eigenfunction-1st}, we see that the eigenfunction $\varphi_1$ has very similar profiles on both the training data and the test data, implying that the trained neural network (therefore the eigenfunction) has satisfactory generalizability.
+To further verify the numerical estimation of the eigenvalue $\lambda_1$ in \eqref{ex2-eig-1st}, we have repeated the numerical study with a different set of training data, sampled under the mean force that is rescaled by $\eta = 0.8$ (correspondingly, $V_{\mathrm{bias}} = 0.8 V_{\mathrm{PMF}}$).
+In this case, the mean of $\lambda_1$ estimated in the last $4000$ training steps is $\lambda_1 = \SI{0.044}{\nano\s^{-1}}$, with the sample standard deviation $\SI{0.004}{\nano\s^{-1}}$.
+Moreover, a numerical study was carried out using a larger network architecture $\mathcal{N}=(30, 25, 25, 25, 25, 1)$, which yields the mean value $\lambda_1 = \SI{0.045}{\nano\s^{-1}}$, with the sample standard deviation $\SI{0.006}{\nano\s^{-1}}$.
+These numerical experiments confirm that the numerical estimation in \eqref{ex2-eig-1st} is stable with different choices of training data and neural network architectures.

 We have also computed the second eigenpair $(\lambda_2, \varphi_2)$ by applying Algorithm~\ref{algo-1} with $K=2$.
 Knowing a priori that the magnitude of the second eigenvalue $\lambda_2$ (which corresponds to the transition between C5 and C7eq; see the discussion below) is much larger than that of $\lambda_1$ in \eqref{ex2-eig-1st}, in this test we choose the coefficients $\omega_1=1.0$ and $\omega_2=0.05$.
 All the other parameters are the same as those used in the previous test for computing the first eigenpair.
 After training the neural networks, we obtain numerical results of the first two eigenpairs.
 For the first eigenpair, both the estimation of $\lambda_1$ and the profile of the eigenfunction $\varphi_1$ are very close to the results obtained in the previous test.
 See \eqref{ex2-eig-1st} and Figure~\ref{fig-ad-eigenfunction-1st}, respectively.
 For the second eigenpair, the mean of the eigenvalue $\lambda_2$ estimated in the last $4000$ training steps is